A variety of media / technology resources are available to support classes, meetings and campus events.

 Equipment Delivery

 Equipment can be delivered to a classroom, conference room, or event space - please order from Media Services online or by contacting Media Services.
-If you are unfamiliar with the operation of the equipment, please arrange for one-on-one instruction either at the time of setup or prior to event date.
+If you are unfamiliar with the operation of the equipment, please arrange for one-on-one instruction either at the time of setup or prior to the event date.

-We accommodate last minute requests subject to equipment availability, although previously scheduled requests have priority for delivery and setup.
-Please note that equipment availability is limited and reservations are made on a first come, first serve basis - early requests will prevent disappointment!
+We accommodate last-minute requests subject to equipment availability, although previously scheduled requests have priority for delivery and setup.
+Please note that equipment availability is limited and reservations are made on a first-come, first-serve basis - early requests will prevent disappointment!
 If you are unable to use services that you have scheduled, cancellation prior to setup is appreciated.

 Faculty and staff may check out equipment for instructional, administrative, or extra-curricular activities.
 Students may also check out equipment (with the exception of the laptop computers and data projectors) for academic, administrative, or extra-curricular activities.